djangopackages/djangopackages/docs/contributing.rst

 Fork on GitHub
 --------------

-Before you do anything else, login/signup on GitHub and fork OpenComparison from the `GitHub project`_.
+Before you do anything else, login/signup on GitHub and fork Django Packages from the `GitHub project`_.

 Clone your fork locally
 -----------------------